cpulvermacher/fix-missing-semicolons/README.md

 ## Features
 - Fixes any `Syntax error, insert ";"` errors found when saving the current Java file.
 - Does not insert semicolons if there are any other language errors in the file.
-- (Experimental) "Fix on Error" setting to fix missing semicolons directly when errors are detected.
-Possibly buggy and disabled by default.

 ## Why?
 Semicolon placement in Java is fairly unambiguous, to the point that the compiler or IDE integration will helpfully tell you exactly where you forgot to add it.